-It is important to maximize your three bin system and recycle where possible by using your yellow lidded recycling bin and your green lidded organics bin.
-Unfortunately, there are some items not recyclable through your yellow lidded bin or green lidded bin.
-These type of items need to go into your red lidded general waste bin.
+It is important to maximize your two bin system and recycle where possible by using your yellow lidded recycling bin.
+Unfortunately, there are some items not recyclable through your yellow lidded bin these type of items need to go into your red lidded general waste bin.

 Although there are items that are required to go into your red lidded general waste bin, did you know that there are now some alternatives.
 By opting to use these alternatives, it is your way of contributing to look after the environment and Halving our Waste by 2020.